Repudiating Partisanship in the Wake of November 7

 The Democrats’ problem is less apparent now, but will become more so as time goes on.
 Although they are united in their loathing of Trump, unity in opposition shouldn’t be mistaken for a broader issues or governing consensus….
 Still, for those dismayed by the bitterness and belligerence of today’s politics, this week provides the first solid suggestion that we may have reached a turning point.

-Though Mr. Lehigh started his piece strong by exposing the disparity between Democrats’ wins and their widespread unpopularity, he failed to explain this curious gap.
+Though Mr. Lehigh started his piece well by exposing the disparity between Democrats’ wins and their widespread unpopularity, he failed to explain this curious gap.

 The split between the more moderate “Clinton” wing of the Party and the increasingly progressive “Sanders/Warren” wing of the Party cannot fully explain Democrats’ unpopularity either.
 In response to Republicans’ repeated attempts to repeal and replace Obamacare, Senator Bernie Sanders (I-VT) unveiled a sweeping single-payer health care plan on September 13, 2017.
 Democrats of all stripes came out in support of this bold legislation, from moderates such as Senators Jeanne Shaheen (D-NH) and Martin Heinrich (D-NM) to very progressive Democrats such as Senators Kamala Harris (D-CA), Corey Booker (D-NJ), and Elizabeth Warren (D-MA).